Aurora AFX Championship Round

 Notes on the cars:

 - March 77B ["763-U3"] (Tom Donovan): Brett Riley took delivery of a March 77B in December 1977 that is believed to have carried the chassis number 763-U3 when it arrived in New Zealand.
 Riley raced it in Formula Pacific in 1978, 1979 and 1980 before selling it to Tom Donovan who progressively modified it and ran it in hillclimbs as well as F/Pacific up to 1983.
 He then won the 1984 and 1985 NZ hillclimb championships running a 1800cc Cosworth engine in the car.
 It was sold to Stuart McChesney in 1985 and again used in hillclimbs.
 It then went to Kenny Smith around 1987 and then to John Mackinlay (Christchurch) around 1993 who restored it and raced it in historic racing 1994-1996.
-It passed to Garry Cliff (Magnum Motors, Christchurch) in Nov 1996 then Peter Finlay in Australia in Aug 1998 then Kevin Miller in May 1999.
+It passed to Garry Cliff (Magnum Motors, Christchurch) in November 1996 then Peter Finlay in Australia in August 1998 in exchange for a Reynard Formula Holden.
+It was sold to Kevin Miller in May 1999.
 Retained May 2003.

 - March 782/79B (Ken Smith): Ricardo Zunino's works car at Thruxton 27 Mar 1978 and presumably all season.
 Converted to Formula Atlantic for Teo Fabi to race in New Zealand in January 1979 (where it was reported to be wearing plate "782-16", an observation that is now thought to have been incorrect).
 To Ken Smith (New Zealand) and raced in Formula Pacific in the 1979/80, 1980/81 and 1981/82 seasons.
 Then to Warren Heron, but not raced until Bay Park in March 1989.
 Raced twice in 1990, but then stored until two further races, in 1998 and 1999.
 Sold back to Ken Smith in 2009.
 To Robert Shaw (UK) in 2010, and restored back to Formula 2 specification.
 To Marc Devis (Belgium) late 2016.